Patent2net/P2N-v3/Readme.txt

 	4- you can now delete docker or do another installation of P2N

---------------------       Modify Cles-epo.txt         ---------------------
+--------------------    Manually   Modify Cles-epo.txt         ---------------------

-if you need to modify your "Cles-epo.txt" in Docker P2N :
+if you need to modify your "cles-epo.txt" in Docker P2N :

-* To add / replace a "Cles-epo.txt" in Docker P2N :
+* To add / replace a "cles-epo.txt" in Docker P2N :

-	1- Modify (or replace if you already have one) the "Cles-epo.txt" file you see in the folder.
+	1- Modify (or replace if you already have one) the "cles-epo.txt" file you see in the folder.
 	2- Click on "Replace_Epo_P2N.bat"
 	3- The file is now in docker P2N